Sandeep-Petwal/Sandeep-Petwal/README.md

 📄 Know about my experiences [https://sandeepprasad.tech/](https://sandeepprasad.tech/)

-- ⚡ Fun fact **I once fixed a bug by convincing it that it was wrong. **
+- ⚡ Fun fact - **I once fixed a bug by convincing it that it was wrong.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">